eujeong-hwang/Back_End/README.md

   - Post and share pictures of the daily moments with the user's dog
   - Like, Comment, Message function

-- My Page
+- MyPage

-  - 유저가 등록한 개스타그램, 산책목록 조회
-  - 유저 데이터, 강아지 데이터 조회 및 수정
-  - 다른 유저 페이지 방문 가능
+  - View dogstagram, walking appointment posts the user posted
+  - View and Update user information, dog information
+  - View other user's MyPage

 - Message

-  - 받은 쪽지, 산책 신청 알람 기능
-  - 받은 산책 신청 수락/거절
-  - 쪽지 보내기, 답장하기
+  - Accept/Decline the walking appointment request from other users
+  - Send/Answer Messages

 <br>